stripe/stripe-dotnet/readme.md

 ![Stripe](https://stripe.com/img/navigation/logo.png?2)

+First off, a big thanks to Stripe for supporting my work on this project.
+I really appreciate it.

 Async is now supported for .NET 4.5+.
 All of the examples below still apply (method signatures are the same names + Async: GetAsync, ListAsync, etc).
 A documentation update is overdue (this readme is quite large!), and using async will be documented in greater detail at that time.
 There are some cool changes coming with regards to documentation. :)